uzumstanley/Traffic-Forecasting-For-Road-Network/README.md

-The length of the simple path  is  2 + 9 + 6 = 17 .

-The path  forms a simple circuit.

-Additionally, the graph depicted in Figure 2.2 is a tree.

-Fig. 2.1.
-A weighted non-directed graph

-Fig. 2.2.
-A tree

-### 2.2.
-A Weighted Directed Graph

-In a directed graph, the endpoints of an edge have a specific order.
-The first endpoint is called the start vertex and the second endpoint is called the end vertex.
-An edge is considered directed from its start vertex to its end vertex.

-- Parallel edges: Edges with the same start and end vertices.
-- Antiparallel edges: If u  v and  is directed from u to v while  is directed from v to u, then  and  are antiparallel.

 A directed path is a sequence of edges ,,...., such that the end vertex of  is the start vertex of  for 0 ≤ i < n.
 The length of a directed path and a simple directed path are defined similarly to those in an undirected case.